-My name’s Puno, and I’m the co-founder of Map and ilovecreatives.
+My name’s Puno, and I’m the Founder of ilovecreatives and PeopleMap.
 I also teach people how to get really good at Instagram.
 Which is especially crazy for me, because even when Instagram was blowing up, I knew barely anything about it.
 Seriously.
 When it came out, I was like, "What's this Instagram?
 Is this another social network…bleh blah blah…Meh, I don't need this."

 But then I tried to start my own business and I didn’t have a lot of money to promote it.
-Social media started looking at lot less “meh” and a lot more, “uh huh, I’ll take two scoops, please”.
-To figure it all out, I started Googling away.
-Not gonna lie, that was pretty underwhelming.
+Social media started looking at lot less “meh” and a lot more, "YASSS”.
+To figure it all out, I started Googling away... that was pretty underwhelming.
 There really wasn’t that much out there.

 OK, there was some stuff; a few shady sounding shortcuts.
 And who doesn’t like shortcuts?
-I tested a couple of them but they never really worked for me.
+I tested a couple of bots and follow back strategies, but they never really worked.
 Sure, I would get new followers and rack up some numbers, but I wasn’t attracting the right people.
 I wasn’t getting the people who would use my product.
 My followers weren’t converting to customers.
 And I was starting a business, not a hobby.
 Those followers needed to count.

 Instead, she told me that what I was doing was basically how they did it at Yelp and Airbnb; that it takes a lot of manual effort to build an online community.
 That call was completely validating for me.
 If that’s how these awesome online communities were built, I’m not crazy for doing it this way!